Every Levi’s Jeans Style Number Explained, From 501 to 569

 Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

-For that reason, we’ve taken it upon ourselves to find out just what those numbers mean and present them to you in an easily digestible guide, detailing the fit and cut of each to help you easily find the pair that’s right for you.
+For exactly that reason, we’ve taken it upon ourselves to find out just what those Levi’s jeans numbers mean and present them to you in an easily digestible guide, detailing the fit and cut of each to help you easily find the pair that’s right for you.
 From the OG 501 to the massive 569 and everything in between, we’ve covered them all… the only question left is which one is right for you.
 Below, every Levi’s jeans style number explained, from 501 to 569.

 The fit: Slim through the hip and skinny through the leg, the 510 Skinny is for those who prefer their jeans on the form-fitting side and aren’t afraid to flaunt what they’ve got.
 The style features a hint of stretch to allow for increased movement and comfort, while still keeping the fabric close to the leg.

 The fit: If you like the appearance of skinny jeans but can’t commit to the real deal, consider the 511 as a safe compromise.
 They’re cut with a slim thigh and straight leg so you’ll still get the sleek appearance of skinny jeans in a silhouette that’s a little less constricting.

 The fit: Slim is the name of the game for the 513, which features a slim thigh and straight leg.
 It sits slightly below the waist rather than directly on it, further lending a more casual vibe.
 If you need a go-to jean that’ll prove to be a chameleon in its ability to go with anything and everything, the 513 is your pair.

 The fit: As the name would suggest, the 531 is ideal for those who have an athletic build and want a little extra room in the rear and thigh area.
 The jeans are also made with +Levi’s Flex, the brand’s stretch technology that allows for movement and increased comfort.